idibau/cs2bim/README.md

 ST_CurveToLine ->  Converts a given geometry to a linear geometry\
 ST_Intersects -> Returns true if two geometries intersect.
 Geometries intersect if they have any point in common.
 ST_Contains -> Returns true if the first geometry contains the second.

-# Code structure

-## config
-Contains all files needed for the configuration of the main processing step.

-## geometry
-Holds classes that hold information about certain geometry objects.

-## ifc
-Builds an Ifc file using the ifcopenshell library based on a model object.

-## service
-There are two services available.
-A postgis service to query a postgis database and a dtm service to download terrain models.

-## tin
-The tin package allows to create triangulations by clipping terrain models with wkt strings.

-## main.py
-To execute the main function you need to provide three parameters: IFC_VERSION, NAME and POLYGON.
-The program executes the following steps:
-1. Load configuration file
-2. Create model
-3. Build model
-4. Save model

 # Known Issues
 - Only one supported geometry type: All feature classes are processed the same way and are implemented to represent a surface that is projected to the terrain.
 Until now no support of e.g. points, lines or parametrised geometries.